Sejanus: Execution and aftermath

 That same evening the Senate convened at the Temple of Concord and summarily condemned Sejanus to death.
 He was taken from prison and strangled, after which his body was cast onto the Gemonian stairs.
 Riots ensued, in which mobs hunted down and killed anyone they could link to Sejanus.
 The Praetorians also resorted to looting when they were accused of having conspired with the former prefect.
-Following the issue of damnatio memoriae by the Senate, Sejanus' statues were torn down and his name obliterated from all public records, even from coins, as in the one pictured opposite.
-On October 24, Sejanus' eldest son Strabo was arrested and executed.
+Following the issue of damnatio memoriae by the Senate, Sejanus's statues were torn down and his name obliterated from all public records, even from coins, as in the one pictured opposite.
+On October 24, Sejanus's eldest son Strabo was arrested and executed.
 Upon learning of his death, Apicata committed suicide on October 26, after addressing a letter to Tiberius which claimed that Drusus had been poisoned with the complicity of Livilla.
-The accusations were further corroborated by confessions from Livilla's slaves, who, under torture, admitted to having administered the poison to Drusus..[The story should be read with caution.
-Barbara Levick says that Sejanus must have murdered Drusus in self-defense because only Tiberius stood between the Praetorian Prefect and the end of his career at the hands of Drusus.
-Furthermore, she says it is even less likely that Livilla would have been complicit in the destruction of her family, the key to her children's future.
-Levick dismisses the accusation of Apicata as the revenge of a woman whose husband left her for another.]
+The accusations were further corroborated by confessions from Livilla's slaves, who, under torture, admitted to having administered the poison to Drusus.

 Enraged upon learning the truth, Tiberius soon ordered more killings.
 Livilla committed suicide or was starved to death by her mother Antonia Minor.
 The remaining children of Sejanus, Capito Aelianus and Junilla, were executed in December of that year.
 Because there was no precedent for the capital punishment of a virgin, Junilla was said to have been raped first, with the rope around her neck and her body thrown down the Gemonian stairs along with her brother's.
 At the beginning of the following year, damnatio memoriae was also passed on Livilla.

 Although Rome at first rejoiced at the demise of Sejanus, the city was quickly plunged into more extensive trials as Tiberius persecuted all those who could in any way be tied to the schemes of Sejanus or had courted his friendship.
 The Senatorial ranks were purged; the hardest hit were those families with political ties to the Julians.
-Even the imperial magistracy was not exempted from Tiberius' wrath.
+Even the imperial magistracy was not exempted from Tiberius's wrath.
 Arrests and executions were now supervised by Naevius Sutorius Macro, who succeeded Sejanus as the Prefect of the Praetorian Guard.
 The political turmoil continued until the death of Tiberius in AD 37, after which he was succeeded by Caligula.